Doug-Pardee/LightZombie/README.markdown

 Here you will find files to download, a tech-oriented [wiki](https://github.com/Doug-Pardee/LightZombie/wiki), and an issue tracker.
-Software developers are welcome to contribute;
-at the moment we could use Mac and Linux developers to support those platforms.

 If you've lost the install package for LightZone and need a replacement, or if you're on a Mac and have found out that